 Google has an easy getting started guide that can help you for all simple and complex implementations.

-We will need to add the Tag Manager Code immediately after the opening <body> tag in your header.
-Here’s what the sample code of Google Tag Manager should look like.
+You will need to add the Tag Manager Code in the <head> section and immediately after the opening <body> tag in your header.
+You can see what the sample code of Google Tag Manager should looks like in the screenshot above.

 If you didn’t manage to copy the code when it was displayed for the first time, you could always get the code for your website by clicking on the GTM-XXXX just beside your container name in the dashboard.